dssg/ushine-learning/README.md

 Recall that we are concerned with labeling reports, and the steps a report goes through are the following:

-1. A "citizen" submits a report to Ushahidi
+1. A "citizen" submits a report to Ushahidi.
-2. **NEW**: Ushahidi sends the report to Ushine Learning, which generates suggested labels and returns them to Ushahidi
+2. **NEW**: Ushahidi sends the report to Ushine Learning, which generates suggested labels and returns them to Ushahidi.
-3. Ushahidi shows the incoming report to a "admin", who annotates it. **NEW**: Suggested labels can be shown to them to help make their annotation process easier.
+3. Ushahidi shows the incoming report to an "admin", who annotates it. **NEW**: Suggested labels can be shown to the admin to help make their annotation process easier.
 4. The admin applies the final labels and approves the report.
-5. The report, with its labels, is shown on a map to help raise situational awareness.
+5. This report, with its labels, is added to a map of all reports.
+This map is used to help raise situational awareness.

 In order to achieve this workflow, our project has 4 major pieces.
 The **Machine Learning Module**, **Flask Webapp**, and **Ushahidi Plugin** make up the system's architecture.
 The **User Experiment** is an important part of our methodology: experimental validation of our results by testing with real users.